 Comments: Natural gas use tax is remitted to the Village for the liability period of the prior month and is therefore reported in arrears by one month throughout the course of the fiscal year.
 Collections from this tax vary throughout the year based on the season, with the larger amounts coming in during the colder months.
-It appears that this revenue is on track with budget although if the Chicago area experiences warmer than normal weather from October through December, it is possible this revenue could fall just a bit short.
+When the final month is posted, this revenue should end the year very close to budget but will likely fall short by about \$10,000 to \$20,000 due to a warmer than usual December.